The Essentials of Hardware Security Modules and TPM

 How HSMs and TPMs Work Together

 In many systems, both HSMs and TPMs complement each other to enhance security.
-Here's a simple flow of how they interact:
+Here's a general idea of how they might interact:

 Example Use Case